Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---
 ## Context setting; for whom? why?
 - To grow capacity at scale WITH our community, synnergetic partners and network participants.
-- Who is at the table?
-Whos here?
-	- Introductions from the team
-	-

 ---
 ## Horizon one (a)